 I, like most people these days, use email every single day.
-I, also like most people these days, have several email addresses that I manage.
+Similarly, I also have several email addresses to manage.

 What is ProtonMail?

 ProtonMail is a Swiss-based and privacy-centric email provider like Gmail.
-You can get a free @protonmail.com account or you can you can use your own custom domain for a very small fee.
+You can get a free @protonmail.com account or you can use your own custom domain (premium plans only).

 3. Open Source

-While this might not be everyone’s concern, I know there are people like who want their software free and open source.
-You can browse through the source code of ProtonMail that is available on GitHub.
+If you are one of the users who want their software free and open source.
+You can browse through the source code of ProtonMail which is available on GitHub.

 4. Intuitive UI